grid reference TM 170 441Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA Ipswich & East Suffolk branch.last updated 08/01/2019

 Ipswich Ship Innhistorical era: Victorian / Edwardian

 opened 15th century

 closed 1925 circa

 27-29 Back Hamlet

-These premises were listed in the 1844 White's Directory with carriers operating from the inn to Henley.
+Dating back to early 18th cent. these premises were listed in the 1844 White's Directory with carriers operating from the inn to Henley.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)